nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 Nipype is an open-source project hosted SourceForge and written in the Python programming language, a freely available, high-level language that is accessible to both programmers and non-programmers.
-Our documentation is written in a light-weight markup language, Restructured Text, which is then used to generate print-quality HTML and PDF documentation using the Sphinx application.
-The source code is tested using the Nose Python testing framework to ensure robustness.
+Our documentation is written in a light-weight markup language called Restructured Text, from which print-quality HTML and PDF documentation are generated using the Sphinx Python application.
+The source code is tested using the Nose Python testing framework to ensure robustness and to allow for easier code mainenance.
 Using IPython, Nipype can be used interactively or in a distributed computing mode.
-Nipype is released frequently to provide users with prompt bug fixes and feature updates and has a release cycle of every two months.
+Nipype is released frequently to provide users with prompt bug fixes and feature updates, and has a release cycle of every two months.

-The interface component provides access to the individual programs and functions from external packages, such as, SPM, FSL, and Freesurfer.
+The interface component provides access to the individual programs and functions from external packages, such as SPM, FSL, and Freesurfer.
 Internally, each algorithm in the external package is wrapped in a Python class with each algorithm parameter mapped to a class attribute.
 Researchers can get or set the parameter attributes and